elabit/robotmk/DEVELOPMENT.md

 ### Unrelease

 * Execute `./release.sh unrelease 1.2.0`, which
-* the release gets deleted from github
+  * deletes the release from GitHub
-* tags are removed
+  * removes the tags
-* develop branch gets checked out
+  * checks out the develop branch
-* `chag` undoes the last change to the `CHANGELOG`
+  * uses `chag` to undo the last change to the `CHANGELOG`

 ## File locations